joravkumar/GCTranscriptionConnector-Google/README.md

 The application is built around the following core components:

 - **WebSocket Server:**
-  Uses the `websockets` library to manage connections and message exchanges with Genesys Cloud.
+  - Uses the `websockets` library to manage connections and message exchanges with Genesys Cloud.

 - **Session Handler (`AudioHookServer`):**
-  Responsible for processing incoming messages, handling transactions (open, ping, close, etc.), and managing the rate limiting of messages.
+  - Processes incoming messages, handles transactions (open, ping, close, etc.), and manages rate limiting.
+  - Implemented in `audio_hook_server.py`.

+- **Audio Processing:**
+  - Converts audio frames from PCMU to PCM16 using `audioop`.
+  - Feeds PCM16 audio to Google Cloud Speech-to-Text for transcription.
+  - Translates transcribed text using Google Gemini.

-- **Audio Processing and Transcription:**
+- **Transcription and Translation:**
-  Audio frames received from Genesys Cloud are processed in real time.
-The conversion from PCMU to PCM16 is performed using the Python `audioop` module and the `pydub` library (which relies on FFmpeg).
-The processed audio is then sent to OpenAI's translation endpoint to retrieve the transcript.
+  - **Transcription:** Uses Google Cloud Speech-to-Text API with streaming recognition for real-time transcription.
+  - **Translation:** Uses Google Gemini with structured output to ensure only the translated text is returned.

 - **Rate Limiting:**
-  A custom rate limiter ensures that the server does not exceed Genesys Cloud's messaging rate limits.
+  - Implements a custom rate limiter to prevent exceeding Genesys Cloud's messaging rate limits.
+  - Defined in `rate_limiter.py`.

 - **Environment Configuration:**
-  Configurations such as API keys, supported languages, and rate limit settings are loaded from environment variables via the `config.py` file.
+  - Loads configurations (API keys, Google Cloud settings, rate limits) from environment variables.
+  - Managed in `config.py`.

 ---